W8PLZ/Projects/Speaker+DSP/DSP/README.md

 - 6x screw terminals (output)

 Things that I would change:
 - Practice my metal-work as it is rudimentary at best.
-I hope to either buy a better enclosure (such as this) or make a better one in the future, using the CNC machine.
+I hope to either buy a better enclosure (such as this:https://www.amazon.ca/SilverStone-Technology-Mini-ITX-Computer-Aluminum/dp/B00HJOK6F4?ref_=fsclp_pl_dp_1) or make a better one in the future, using the CNC machine.
 - Not screw the potentiometer knob screw too much (I broke the potentiometer "legs").
 - Change the fan that was used for the power supply with a quieter one.
 - Put little legs on the bottom of the enclosure instead of using folded paper.

 Once the speakers were finished and this lovely box was finished, I hooked it all up and played some music.
 At first, it didn't sound very good, so I had to go back to the MiniDSP software to adjust the crossover and gain settings.

 To establish a baseline, I decided to try to bring the speakers' frequency responses as flat as possible before I started to make them sound more "alive".
-This was done by trial and error (a lot of error), with a frequency sweep, the microphone on my phone, and the Sound Analyzer app.
+This was done by trial and error (a lot of error), with a frequency sweep, the microphone on my phone, and the Sound Analyzer app (https://play.google.com/store/apps/details?id=com.dom.audioanalyzer&hl=en).
 The crossover filters used were Linkwitz-Riley 12dB/octave.

 It turned out that since the tweeter's impedance is different from the other two drivers, it didn't play as loud as the other two drivers, so I had to adjust its gain to have them all equal.
 I proceeded to adjust the gain for each driver on each speaker to have the flattest frequency response possible (according to the app).
 Once this was achieved, I played different genres and types of music (pop, piano, bass-heavy, etc) and adjusted the gain on each driver on each speaker to a level that I found made them fill the room the most and provide a dynamic sound.